-- (a) Waste oil should be removed from the venue or disposed of in the waste oil containers where provided. - (b) All domestic rubbish must be placed in the bins provided and any scrap vehicle parts including tyres must be removed from the venue. - (c) Under no circumstances must any paddock surface be broken in any way i.e. tent pegs/stakes etc. - (d) Hospitality is not permitted in the paddock/pit area without the express permission of the circuit owners.
-The only exception to this is hospitality for competitors and official team personnel.
+(a) Waste oil should be removed from the venue or disposed of in the waste oil containers where provided.

+- (b) All domestic rubbish must be placed in the bins provided and any scrap vehicle parts including tyres must be removed from the venue. - (c) Under no circumstances must any paddock surface be broken in any way i.e. tent pegs/stakes etc. - (d) Hospitality is not permitted in the paddock/pit area without the express permission of the circuit owners.
+The only exception to this is hospitality for competitors and official team personnel. - (e) There will only be a limited amount of electrical power available in the paddock.
+If you require power, we advise you to bring your generators with you.